Are Zoologist perfumes 100% animal-products free?

 At this time, our web store has very active customers from all over the world.
-Because of that, our company has decided to price all of our inventory worldwide in U.S. dollar.
-The decision about why (since we are a Canadian company) has gone back and forth a bit but at this stage, it makes more sense for us to sell in U.S. dollar.
-If you prefer to shop in Canadian dollar, or your country's currency, please check our Sockists page for local retailers.
+Because of that, our company has decided to price all of our inventory in U.S. dollars.
+The reasons for this (since we are a Canadian company) have varied a bit, but at this stage it makes more sense for us to sell in U.S. dollars.
+If you prefer to shop in Canadian dollars or your country's currency, please check our Stockists page for local retailers.

 Why is your shipping fee expensive?